sc0rt/RockPaperScissors/README.md

 # Software Quality Testing
 Expanding on this project, I have included some unit tests for some of the functions using the Jest framework.
 These tests can be done by using the commands `npm test` or `npm test fileName`.
+Another addition that has been made is the inclusion of the ProgramSlices folder for the purposes of static analysis.

 # Project Author
 Scott Garland